 The following is an extract from a transcription of my conversation with Mr Shields, chiefly the part concerning the events of that night at the end of October in 1982:

 We’d gone to the pub for a jar or two.
 Rog wasn’t too keen.
-He said we should lay low, but Tommy said he was going crazy sat in that house.
-He was always the gobby one.
+He said we should lay low, but Tommy said he’d go crazy sat in that house.
+He’d always been the gobby one.

 Then the old man came in.